 Community education is adult learning which takes place in local community settings across Ireland.
 It is learner-centred and responds to the needs of the local community.

 Community education has a track record of effectively engaging with people who wish to return to education but may not have the confidence or opportunity to do so in a formal setting.

-AONTAS is piloting a CEN Census, which seeks to map the impact of COVID-19 on community education provision across Ireland.
+AONTAS piloted a CEN Census, mapping the impact of COVID-19 on community education provision across Ireland.

 Should you require more information or assistance, please contact AONTAS Research Officer, Eve Cobain at firstname.lastname@example.org.

 Community Education is non-formal in nature offering short, part-time courses and programmes, and can therefore act as a first positive step back to education.
 It leads to many possibilities for learners and communities, including skills development, confidence building, greater community involvement and progression to further education or employment.PLAY VIDEO

 The Community Education Network (CEN) was established in 2007 by AONTAS.
 It is a network of over 100 independently managed community education providers who work collaboratively, sharing information and resources, engaging in professional development and working to ensure that community education is valued and resourced.READ MORE